varunmsd99/JavaScript-30/README.md

 # JavaScript30
-This is a test repository
+This is a 30 day JS challenge repository.